return to World Statesmen.org >

 [Flag of the United Kingdom]

-24 Feb 1826 British annex Arakan, Tenasserim, Manipur, Assam, and the
+24 Feb 1826 British annex Arakan, Tenasserim, and the coast to

-31 Jan 1862 Arakan, Tenasserim and Pegu are united as British
+31 Jan 1862 Arakan, Pegu and Tenasserim are united a separate British

-26 Feb 1886 Upper and Lower Burma united, within British India.
+26 Feb 1886 Upper and Lower Burma united as Burma province (within

 Tenasserim